 Weinam Creek PDA FAQs | Redland City Council

-Construction of the new temporary car park on Banana Steet in Redland Bay is planned to commence from October 2023.
+The first stage of the new temporary car park on Banana Street, Redland Bay is open to the public and has provided 25 additional car parks.

-Construction of the new recreational boat ramp is planned to commence from October 2023.
+The new modern, 3-lane recreational boat ramp is planned to open from late-September 2024.

-Construction of the new multi-level car park and commercial precinct is planned to commence from 2025.
+Construction of the new multi-level car park and commercial precinct is planned to commence from late-2025.

 The car park cost would remain the same.
 If a stand-alone multi-level car park was provided without the commercial amenity (e.g. a supermarket operator), then the car park would need to be funded wholly by Redland City Council ratepayers.